Director, Activists in Residence program

 Ashley Woodson, Ph.D. is a writer, educational consultant and advocate for radical social studies teaching.
 She researches how Black history is taught and how Black kids express their civic identities.
 She teaches and supports out-of-school and summer school learning opportunities across the country, and celebrates her roles as mother, play cousin and mentor to young leaders.

-Email me at AshleyWoodson at AbolitionistTeachingNetwork.org
+Email her at AshleyWoodson at AbolitionistTeachingNetwork.org

-Email me at OminiraMars at AbolitionistTeachingNetwork.org
+Email them at OminiraMars at AbolitionistTeachingNetwork.org

 Digital Media Intern